yeshua453/website/docs/guides/python/packaging-app-for-distribution.md

 `--template` option can be used to provide the URL to the repository or path to a directory with your own template.
 Use `gh:` prefix for GitHub repos, e.g. `gh:{my-org}/{my-repo}` or provide a full path to a Git repository, e.g. `https://github.com/{my-org}/{my-repo}.git`.

-For Git repositories you can checkout specific branch/tag/commit with `--template_ref` option.
+For Git repositories you can checkout specific branch/tag/commit with `--template-ref` option.

-`--template_dir` option specifies a relative path to a cookiecutter template in a repository.
+`--template-dir` option specifies a relative path to a cookiecutter template in a repository.

 ## Extra args to `flutter build` command